karooolis/til/reactjs/testing-react-with-jest.md

 In summary, while I love the simplicity of Jest, the unit tests take too slow.
 Even these few simple tests would take my machine up to 10 seconds.
 The issue is thoroughly discussed [on Github](https://github.com/facebook/jest/issues/116) and at the moment it does not look like it become speedy any time soon which is a shame.

-Thus, even though Jest looks great on paper, and it is for the most paper, I doubt Jest will be my primary choice for unit tests simply due to speed concerns.
+Thus, even though Jest looks great on paper, and it is for the most part, I doubt Jest will be my primary choice for unit testing simply due to performance concerns.
 However, if if becomes speedier in the near future, I will definitely jump into Jest's bandwagon for sure :) But for now keep on looking!